Aarception/Mo-information-security-portfolio/README.md

-***Confidentiality Guarantee: I would like to reiterate that my word is my bond.
-Having previously extended this consideration, I reiterate its continued availability:***
+##### ***Confidentiality Guarantee: I would like to reiterate that my word is my bond.
+Considering that all my previous offers at engagement have been soundly and decidedly rebuffed, without any alternative recourse offered or provided by the institution, having previously extended this consideration, I reiterate the continued availability:***

 ~~~